Dragonball Evolution: Box office

-The film had a gross earning in the United States and Canada of $9,362,785 and an international gross of $48,865,675 for a combined worldwide box office gross total of $58,228,460.
+The film had a gross earning in the United States and Canada of $9,362,785 and an international gross of $47,148,672 for a combined worldwide box office gross of $56,511,457.

 The film opened with its competitors—Hannah Montana: The Movie and Fast & Furious (the latter in its second weekend).
 On its opening weekend in the United States, the film grossed $4,756,488 from 2,181 sites.
 Box Office Mojo described this as "paltry", and was comparable to Street Fighter: The Legend of Chun-Li and Speed Racer.
 In its second weekend, it dropped to 11th place.

 Critical response

-On Rotten Tomatoes, the film received a 15% approval rating based on 62 reviews, with an average rating of 3.60/10.
-The site's consensus states, "Executed with little panache or invention, Dragonball Evolution lacks the magic that made the books on which it was based a cult sensation."
-On Metacritic the film has a weighted average score of 45 out of 100, based on reviews from 10 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

-Zac Bertschy of Anime News Network, who was initially annoyed at fans of the franchise who criticized the film via leaked set shots and trailers before the film's release, gave the film an overall failing grade and stated "the fans were right."
-He criticized the film's lack of explaining plot elements, its hackneyed storyline, and lackluster effort by the actors.
+Zac Bertschy of Anime News Network, who was initially annoyed at fans of the franchise who criticized the film via leaked set shots and trailers before the film's release, eventually gave the movie a negative rating and capitulated that "the fans were right."
+He also criticized its poor explanation of plot elements, hackneyed storyline, and lackluster effort by the actors.
 Variety's Russell Edwards found the film "passable", "pleasing if paint-by-numbers", noting it "doesn't take itself too seriously, but avoids campiness", that "the climactic clash between Piccolo and Goku offers a faithful CGI representation of the ethereal powers as drawn in the original manga" and that the climax offers an "impressive character twist for Goku that will warm the cockles of every young Jungian's heart."
 Luke Thompson of E!
 Online referred to the film as a "surreal mess" that would only make sense to fans of the original series.
 He questioned the use of a Caucasian in the main role and felt Chow Yun-Fat was "overacting like never before", but did consider it "fun in a train-wreck kind of way" and that while it was never boring it was also never "logical, coherent [or] rational".